prakashlab/squid-tracking/GravMachine_Install_Ubuntu_18_04_CUDA.md

-# Installation of Scientific Python, CUDA, OpenCV-CUDA and TIS camera modules for gravity machine on Ubuntu 18.04 LTS.
+# Installation of Gravity Machine on Ubuntu 18.04 LTS with CUDA.

 ---
 These installations and dependencies correspond to the legacy version (1.0.0) of the code-base.